sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 Internal Objects
 ----------------

-See the Python Reference Manual (XXX reference: ../ref/ref.html) for this information.
+See :ref:`types` for this information.
 It describes stack frame objects, traceback objects, and slice objects.

 .. _specialattrs: